M-Colley/pedsumo/README.md

 Press 'Start Simulation' if you want to simulate the scenario.

 You can also use the loop functionality:
-1. Adjust the configuration data as you please (including update delay and the last simulation step).
+1. Adjust the configuration data as you please (including the update delay and the last simulation step).
 2. Click on "Add Configuration to Loop".
 This will change the "Start Simulation" button to "Start Loop" and your current scenario with its configurations will be added to a loop queue.
 You can see the amount of simulations in your queue next to the "Add" button.
 You can also adjust how often you want that exact configuration to be added to the queue.
 3. Click on "Start Loop" and all your simulations with your specified configurations will run.
 You can now leave the program to do the simulations.
-This is helpful, if you suspect your simulations might take a long time.
+This is helpful if you suspect your simulations might take a long time.

 <img src="resources/IMAGES/GUI_screenshot.png"  width="45%" height="20%">

 During the simulation, a second GUI will display different kinds of information.\
-At the top you will see general information.
-Next to the 'vehicles' counter, you will see the amount of vehicles that are AVs and the 'eHMI' counter describes the amount of AVs with eHMI within the AV counter. \
+At the top, you will see general information.
+Next to the 'vehicles' counter, you will see the amount of vehicles that are AVs, and the 'eHMI' counter describes the amount of AVs with eHMI within the AV counter. \
-The numbers in the tables are generally refering to crossing events where a pedestrian had to choose whether or not to cross at an unprioritized crossing while ignoring an AVs priority.
-The 'Ratio' column in the first table is the ratio of events where someone with a certain attribute ignored an AV to cross the street compared to the total amounts of crossing event of the group with that attribute (amount of 'Crossed' divided by total amount).\
+The numbers in the tables generally refer to crossing events where a pedestrian had to choose whether or not to cross at an unprioritized crossing while ignoring an AV's priority.
+The 'Ratio' column in the first table is the ratio of events where someone with a certain attribute ignored an AV to cross the street compared to the total number of crossing events of the group with that attribute (amount of 'Crossed' divided by total amount).\
 The 'crossingID' table describes the amount of crossing events at a specific crossing.

 You can pause ('Pause' button) or completely stop and end ('Stop' button) the simulation at any time.